carlosSimplicio/project-ideas/README.md

 - [ ] App that switches to another song when Spotify runs an add.
 - [ ] My own protocol over TCP or UDP
 - [ ] JARVIS - My own persinal assistant that integrates with the apps I made
+- [ ] Chrome extension and IOS app that blocks everything for a set interval for "focus" time
 ```